LEXtoday City Guide Play Banner

 🐾 Shopping + Other Businesses

-The Bark & The Purr, 1469 Leestown Rd. | From grooming supplies + bandannas to treats and toys — your pup will feel happy, healthy, and stylish after visiting this local shop.
+The Bark & The Purr, 1469 Leestown Rd. | From grooming supplies + bandanas to treats and toys — your pup will feel happy, healthy, and stylish after visiting this local shop.

-J&H Outdoors, 189 Moore Dr. | Your pooch will love this store when planning your next outdoor adventure.
+J&H Outdoors, 189 Moore Dr. | Your pooch will love this store when you’re planning your next outdoor adventure.

 Mulberry & Lime, 216 N. Limestone | A family-run home decor store that welcomes family members with four paws.

-Pet Wants Lexington, 321 S. Ashland Ave. | Real-ingredient dog food delivered to your door + adorable toys, and free samples.
+Pet Wants Lexington, 321 S. Ashland Ave. | Shop real-ingredient dog food delivered to your door and adorable toys, plus free samples.

-Poppy & Pomelo, 526 E. High St. | Let the furbaby pick out their new favorite toy or locally made treats — plus, the goodest boys + girls can get a biscuit when you checkout.
+Poppy & Pomelo, 526 E. High St. | Let the fur baby pick out their new favorite toy or locally made treats — plus, the goodest boys + girls might get a biscuit when you check out.

 Scout Antique & Modern, 935 Liberty Rd. | This vintage hotspot is also named after the owners’ beloved pup.

-The Summit at Fritz Farm, 120 Summit at the Fritz Farm | Let your furry friend pick out their own treat at Hollywood Feed, hang out in the green space near Shake Shack, or take them in to get some pets from the team at lululemon.
+Fritz Farm, 120 Summit at Fritz Farm | Let your furry friend pick out their own treat at Hollywood Feed and hang out in the green space.

 The Artists’ Studios, 594 E. Third St., Ste.
 200 | Take a stroll through the colorful, pet-friendly working art studios.